 Eating certain foods in excess is thought to worsen spleen qi deficiency.
 Offending foods include fried or greasy foods, dairy, raw fruits and vegetables, and cold drinks, all believed to cause "cold" and "dampness" in the body.
 Dietary treatment of spleen qi deficiency involves eating warm, cooked foods.
 Ginger tea and cinnamon tea are also warming.

 Pencil thin stool can also be caused by a bowel obstruction.
-Benign rectal polyps, prostate enlargement, colon or prostate cancer are some of the conditions that can cause obstruction.
+Benign rectal polyps, prostate enlargement, colon, rectal or prostate cancer are some of the conditions that can cause obstruction.

-With constipation, infrequent or hard stool is passed with straining.
-Learn about the causes of infrequent stool.
+With constipation, infrequent or hard stool is passed often with straining.
+It is most commonly associated with a lack of both dietary fiber and water.
+Learn about the causes and remedies for constipation.

 Stool That Comes Out in Small Pellets

-Pellet stool is stool that comes out in small, round balls.
+Pellet stool is stool that comes out in small, round balls rather than long and smooth.
+It is often due to a lack of dietary, as fiber forms a gel in the intestines when it is fermented by colon bacteria and combined with water.
 In traditional Chinese medicine, pellet stool is caused by a condition known as liver qi stagnation.
-Liver qi stagnation can be brought on by stress.
-Lack of exercise can worsen the problem.
+Liver qi stagnation can be brought on by stress and a lack of exercise can worsen the problem.
 Find out more about the causes of pellet stool.